 Siam Center, Siam Paragon, Central World, and Gayson are some classic shopping malls that are connected through skywalk all the way from Siam to Chit Lom BTS station.
 Emporium, with its new extension, EmQuartier, has a great food hall at Phrom Phong.
 Central Embassy is a rather new luxury shopping complex and hotel featuring dozens of high-end retailers, boutiques, restaurants, and Park Hyatt.
 I just love their book tower and art tower on level 6.
 It features an open playground that kids would just love exploring the slides.
 The book tower is an open area for shoppers to read books and look for designer products.
 The Raw Bar, Meat bar, and many cafes offer a lot of interesting dishes on their menu.

 The Market is a new place that positioned as an “indoor Chatuchak” featuring local fashion brands and design goods.
 I got many new tees and shoes there at the mall.

-Terminal 21 is one of favorite as the mall features a lot of local brands and most of their fashion are unique at a very good price.
+Terminal 21 is one of favorite as the mall features a lot of local brands and most of their fashion is unique at a very good price.